Grezza-78/belly-button-challenge/README.md

 **Gauge Chart**
 Created a to plot the weekly washing frequency of the selected individual that updates whenever a new sample is selected.

-The dashboard is interactive as it changes everytime a new sample is selected from thge Subject ID No drop down menu
+[**Click Here**](https://grezza-78.github.io/belly-button-challenge/) for access to the interactive dashboard that changes everytime a new sample is selected from the "Subject ID No" drop down menu.